VijayRod/demo/container-storage/logs/azurefile-csi-mount.md

 ```

 ```
-# View /var/log/syslog for the volume.
+# To view the node syslog for the volume.
 cat /var/log/syslog | grep pvc-a0be56a7

 # Here is a sample output below.